cylc/cylc-doc/src/glossary.rst

    pause
       Pausing a :term:`suite` prevents all submission of :term:`jobs <job>`.
-      However, any already submitted jobs will still run to completion.
+      However, any already-running or submitted jobs will still run to completion.

       See also: